This post was most recently updated on September 12th, 2021.4 min read.

 But what do we do to fix this?

-Let’s take a look, step by step, on how to fix the connectors in your template!
+Let’s take a look, step by step, at how to fix the connectors in your template!

 How to clean up your connectors when importing a template to Azure Logic Apps?